bdlb77/playfab-challenges/challenges/Challenge02.md

 # Challenge 2 - Registering a User and Logging in

-At the end of this challenge, challengers should know how to enable User Registration and Login using the API and will have implemented the User Registration and Login API using the front end app.
+At the end of this challenge, challengers should know how to enable User Registration and Login using the API and will have enabled the User Registration and Login API using the front end app.

 ## XRServer